 Do you think the new Credit Card Act marks an important turning point?

 The Credit Card Act is one of 14 federal laws that are used to protect consumer rights and challenge alleged debts that may not be legally verifiable.
-This Act, amongst other laws, are utilized inside of a debt validation program, which can be the most efficient route to address third-party debt collection accounts.
+This Act, amongst other laws, is utilized inside of a debt validation program, which can be the most efficient route to address third-party debt collection accounts.
 Learn more about how this Act is used to deal with debts. https://nomorecreditcards.com/credit-card-relief-programs/debt-validation/

 What is the importance of Credit Default Swap in the field of Debt Settlement?